Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/index.rst

 * The ability to model key characteristics of a platform / system by representing connections, IP addresses, ports, traffic loading, operating systems, file system, services and processes;
 * Operates at machine-speed to enable fast training cycles.

-PrimAITE aims to evolve into an ARCD environment that could be used as the follow-on from Reception level approaches (e.g. YAWNING TITAN), and help bridge the Sim-to-Real gap into Secondary level environments (e.g. IMAGINARY YAK).
+PrimAITE aims to evolve into an ARCD environment that could be used as the follow-on from Reception level approaches (e.g. `Yawning-Titan <https://github.com/dstl/YAWNING-TITAN>`_), and help bridge the Sim-to-Real gap into Secondary level environments.

-This is similar to the approach taken by FVEY international partners (e.g. AUS CyBORG, US NSA FARLAND and CAN CyGil).
-These environments are referenced by the Dstl ARCD Agent Training Environments Knowledge Transfer document (TR141342).

 What is PrimAITE built with
 --------------------------------------